iherman/multikey-webcrypto-d/README.md

 import * as mkc from "multikey-webcrypto";

 // Convert a JWK Pair to a Multikey.
-// Note: the `CryptoKeyPair` interface is defined by the WebCrypto implementations, not by this package const crypto_pair: CryptoKeyPair = {
+// Note: the `CryptoKeyPair` interface is defined by the WebCrypto
+// implementations, not by this package const crypto_pair: CryptoKeyPair = {
     publicKey: your_web_crypto_public_key,
     privateKey: your_web_crypto_secret_key,
 };
 const mk_pair: Multikey = await mkc.cryptoToMultikey(crypto_pair);
-// mk_pair.publicKeyMultibase and mk_pair.secretKeyMultibase provide the right values
+// mk_pair.publicKeyMultibase and mk_pair.secretKeyMultibase
+// provide the right values

-// Convert the multikey back to jwk const generated_crypto_pair: mkc.JWKKeyPair = await mkc.multikeyToCrypto(mk_pair);
+// Convert the multikey back to jwk const gen_crypto_pair: mkc.JWKKeyPair = await mkc.multikeyToCrypto(mk_pair);
 ```

 Similarly to the JWK case, handling public keys only can be done with the aliased versions of the same functions: